 Life insurance is a must—especially if you have children.
 If you want to make sure that your kids and loved ones are taken care of in the event that you’re ever not around, then buying life insurance should be the first thing you cross off your list.

 The best part is that if you choose the right company, it doesn’t need to be time-consuming or expensive.
-I personally recommend buying life insurance through Bestow, because they make it easy to buy a policy—without bloodwork or a medical exam.
-A healthy 30-year-old non-smoker can get a $50,000 10-year term life insurance policy for as little as $7.50 per month.*
+I personally recommend getting quotes from an online life insurance company, because they make it easy to buy a policy—often without bloodwork or a medical exam.

 2. Apply for disability insurance